Internships - Beneficial to Students AND Employers

 For students, internships are the perfect platform for gaining industry knowledge and applying what they've learned in the classroom in a "real world" setting and for laying the groundwork for possible future employment.

-Students and employers BOTH win through internship programs designed to mutually "test drive" potential future commitments.
+EVERYONE WINS through internship programs designed to mutually "test drive" potential future commitments!

 Be sure to check out the Fogelman Internship Network (FIN)!

 Prepare for a successful future by taking advantage of the many resources and programs available to business majors through the Professional Development Center.
 Invest in yourself so you will be ready any time a career opportunity comes your way!

 Your resume is your potential future employer's first impression of you, so make it stand out for all the right reasons.
 Hiring managers typically spend no more than 30 seconds reviewing job candidate résumés, so whatever makes you competitive must be easy to spot.
 In addition, your résumé reflects your ability to communicate, which is one of the top five most demanded skills in today's job market.
 Remember, you never get a second chance to make a first impression!

 Start with these helpful tools.

 To help get you noticed, we've developed templates for two different types of résumés, based on recommendations from recruiters for several top companies - ones you've definitely heard of!
 As you review each version, consider your unique experience and ask yourself, "What experience do I currently have that would impress an employer?"

 Sample Version A is right for you if your experience is related mostly to academics and campus or community involvement.
 Sample Version B is for you if your skills and experience are closely tied to your work history.
 Be sure click on the annotated versions below; they contain helpful comments that identify the different résumé features and why they are important.

 Download the version you selected and plug in your own name, contact, and career-related information.
 Be sure to identify your degree and major information properly.